4/5

 What is the difference between self-esteem and self-confidence?

 Confidence usually relates to specific skills ("I can do this task").
-Rosenberg's self-esteem is a deeper, global feeling: "I am worthy as a person, regardless of my current successes or failures."
+In Rosenberg's model, self-esteem is a deeper, global feeling: "I am worthy as a person, regardless of my current successes or failures."

 Is low self-esteem linked to depression?